workflowhub-eu/about/roadmap.md

 * ☑ Analysis and Design of improved directory storage based upon a git backend

-## Quarter 4 (October to December) 2020
+## October to December 2020

-* One-click execution of Galaxy workflows using TRS API
+* One-click execution of Galaxy workflows using the TRS API
-* Implementing of improved directory storage based upon a git backend
+* Implementing the improved directory storage based upon a git backend
 * User Interface Excperience (UX) Trial
 * Additional improvements to User Registration process (following UX Trial)
 * [Bioschemas](https://bioschemas.org/) draft for ComputationWorkflow and related updates